Decorating Rule of Thumb – Rule of Threes

 I’m going to share a design rule of thumb each week.
-This week we are starting with a design rule called “the rule of threes”.
+This week we are starting with a magic number design rule called the “rule of threes”.

-The rule of threes is a concept that designers use to make sure a room doesn’t feel too staged.
+The rule of three is a concept that interior designers use to make sure a room doesn’t feel too staged.
 If you walk into a room and there is too much symmetry it can feel boring and uninspired.

 Here’s an example of the rule of threes.
 There are three framed prints instead of two.
 If there were two it would look too symmetrical.
 The rule doesn’t mean that you literally need to use three of everything exactly.
-It means that a room will look better if you use an odd number of some things to break up the symmetry.
+It means that a room will look better if you use an odd number of things to break up the symmetry and provide visual interest.

-How you can apply the rule of threes in your home?
-You can do it with furniture groupings, art, accessories, fabrics, lighting and more.
+How can you apply the rule of threes in your home?
+The easiest way you can do it is with furniture groupings, art, accessories, fabrics, lighting, and more.

 Where to Apply the Rule of Threes

-You don’t need to apply the rule to everything in your room, just pick one or two.
+You don’t need to apply the rule to everything in your room, just pick one or two places.

-ARTWORK – Art tends to look better if it’s hung in odd numbers.
+ARTWORK – The classic decor rule is that art tends to look better if it’s hung in odd numbers.
 Three framed prints can look better than two.
-If you aren’t using art, it works the same with anything you are hanging on the wall.
-If you have an arrangement of baskets or hats, an odd number tends to look better than an even one.
+If you aren’t using art, it works the same with any groupings of items you are hanging on the wall.
+If you have an arrangement of baskets or hats, odd numbers tend to look better than even numbers.

-ACCESSORIES – You can apply the rule of threes to accessories on a shelf, mantle or a coffee table.
+ACCESSORIES – An easy way to apply the rule of threes without spending a lot of time is to apply this simple rule to home decor or accessories on a shelf, mantle, or coffee table.
 If you have an arrangement of candlesticks, it looks better if there are three vs. two.
-Any type of table arrangement, vignette or collection looks better if there is a little bit of asymmetry.
+Any type of table arrangement, vignette, or collection looks better if there is a little bit of asymmetry rather than even-numbered groupings.
 Target knows this rule, and that’s why they sell some of their vases in sets of three.

 I use affiliate links so I can afford to keep doing this.
 Hope it saves you time.
 See my disclosure policy.

 TEXTURE/PATTERN – The rule of threes can also be used with patterns and textures.
-If you are using a group of throw pillows on a couch, try having three patterns instead of two.
-If you have an all white room, make sure there are three textures like a wood coffee table, rattan baskets and a natural seagrass rug.
+If you are using a group of throw pillows on a couch, try having three different patterns instead of two.
+If you have an all-white room, make sure there are three textures such as a wood coffee table, rattan baskets or nubby linen fabric on a pillow or throw, and a natural seagrass rug to provide visual depth.

 COLOR – The rule of three can also apply to color in a room.
 Designers tell you to choose colors in a proportion of 60%-30%-10% for your color palette.
 You can read more about choosing your color palette here.
 There is no accident that there are three colors in this formula and your eye wants to see all three.